Watten (card game): Origin

+Historical references are patchy, but in 1881 a Watten tournament is reported in Niederdorf in the Puster Valley in South Tyrol in which 30 players from the village of Bruneck competed against 30 from Niederdorf and Welsberg, the latter winning by 47 games to 43.
+They were part of a Watten Association founded in Welsberg.

-Historical references are patchy, but in 1911 in Chieming an altercation over cheating arose during a Wattspiel (game of Watten) in which a man was stabbed.
+In 1911 in Chieming an altercation over cheating arose during a Wattspiel (game of Watten) in which a man was stabbed.

 Bavarian Watten

 In Bavaria, the most common form of the game uses three permanent top trumps called "Criticals".
 It is primarily a game for four players, with the partnered pairs of players sitting opposite one another across the card table.
 It is usually played with a German-suited Bavarian or Franconian pattern pack, each player being dealt five cards.
 The aim for each pair is to win three tricks per hand.

 Cards

 A 32-card German-suited pack is used.

 Criticals

 The three permanent highest trumps are the three "Criticals" (Kritische or Kritten):